SeaDve/mpris-server/README.md

 ### Ready-to-use Implementation (via `Player`)

 If you want to create a simple player without having to implement the interfaces, you can use the ready-to-use `Player` struct that implements those interfaces internally.
-This struct is mutable, automatically emits properties changed signal, and allows you to connect to method and property setter calls.
+This struct has its own internal state, automatically emits properties changed signals, and allows you to connect to method and property setter calls.

 However, `Player` currently only supports the more commonly used `org.mpris.MediaPlayer2` and `org.mpris.MediaPlayer2.Player` interfaces.